melonskin/courseLookr/README.md

 ### Registar report

-First, A web crawler is used to download those reports for 3-year period, which is in PDF-format.
-Then, a OCR API developed by google is implemented to convert those PDF into txt files.
+First, A web crawler is used to download those reports for 3-year period, which are in PDF-format.
+Then, an OCR API developed by google is implemented to convert those PDF into txt files.
 Those data is processed, cleaned and saved in `csv` format.
 48491 rows were retrieved.
 The code is at  https://github.com/melonskin/scrapeCourse.

 ### CSE graduate brochure